If traveling to the UK, or even around Europe, you could very likely find yourself with a day in London in between connections.

-*Houses of Parliament: Beautiful gothic buildings sitting on the Thames river which remain the centre of parliament and government in the UK today.
+*Houses of Parliament: Beautiful gothic buildings sitting on the Thames river which remain the center of parliament and government in the UK today.
 Located right next to Westminster tube station, on the Eastern end of the Houses of Parliament you will find the iconic Big Ben clock tower.
 Parliament is also open to visitors – see more here.

 *Tower of London: Dating back to the 11th century, this castle is steeped in history with some of the most significant events in the history of British royal family occurring here.
 Today it houses the Crown Jewels, and much of this impressive collection can be viewed by visitors.

-*British Museum: World class museum with impressive displays of global antiquities and scientific discoveries.
+*British Museum: World-class museum with impressive displays of global antiquities and scientific discoveries.
 See their website for opening hours and other information.

 *Victoria & Albert Museum: Affectionately referred to as “the nation’s attic”, this museum houses the world’s largest collection of decorative arts and design objects.

 *Wild swimming: Feeling extra crazy?
 Try doing something a bit more alternative with your time in London and head out of the city a bit to do a little wild swimming in the Thames.
 If that is not your scene and you don’t want to go far, opt for a walk around the Walthamstow Wetlands in East London (one of my favorite places in the city!)